Journey to Womanhood

 Journey to Womanhood offers small-group circles for older teens, as well as separate circles for mothers and women who want a dedicated space to reconnect with themselves.

 The circles are practical and experiential.
-Rather than focusing on advice or instruction, time is spent slowing down, noticing, and reflecting — both individually and together.
+Rather than focusing on advice or instruction, time is spent slowing down, noticing, and listening, both individually and together.

-• relating to the body from within, rather than through external standards or comparison
+Relating to the body from within, rather than through comparison or external expectations.

-The circles are designed to complement, not replace, formal education or support.
-They offer a grounded space to practise listening inwardly and to strengthen self-trust in a way that can be carried into relationships, decisions, and daily life.
+The circles are designed to complement, not replace, other forms of education or support, offering a foundation of inner listening that can be carried into relationships, choices, and daily life.

 'I don't see distant wars or environmental capitalism being able to survive in a world full of initiated women.'
 The Dalai Lama